coders-school/stl/01-containers/01-sequence-containers/03-list.md

 ## Task

 5. Measure the time of accessing the middle element of the lists of size 500K and 5M.
-6. Measure if accessing vector or array via index is faster than accessing it via advancing the begin iterator.
+6. Measure if accessing a vector or an array via an index is faster than accessing it via advancing the begin iterator.